 If you’re considering French doors for your patio made with an engineered-wood core, you must take into consideration how and where this particular type of door performs best.
 They particularly work best as patio doors because the constant exposure to the elements bears little effect on an engineered door.
 However, their sturdiness may not make them ideal for front door roles.

-Renewal by Andersen of Kansas City offers a wide variety of engineered doors to fit any homes’ needs.
+Renewal by Andersen of Kansas City and Central Missouri offers a wide variety of engineered doors to fit any homes’ needs.
 Call us today at (913) 956-0887 to request an estimate or an in-home demo, absolutely free.
 We serve Olathe and all nearby areas.